Keparoo/tapntable-backend/README.md

 Usually a manager/owner accesses the system from an office computer (usually for viewing/printing reports, adding/editing menu items, adding/editing users etc) in addition to logging into the server/bartender terminals as needed.

 Thus, I'm working out some authenitcation questions:
-Logging in from an office computer username/password (or in this case id/password) makes sense.
+Logging in from an office computer or remotely a username/password makes sense.

 From the server/bartender terminals I'm trying to figure out the best plan.
 Here are a few possible solutions: